JakeChrist/LLMMemorySystem/docs/memory_constructor.md

 ## Biography workflow

 1. Split the biography into sentences.
-2. Sentences describing a skill are stored as procedural memory; others become semantic entries.
+2. Sentences describing a skill are stored in procedural memory.
+3. Sentences mentioning specific events or dates are saved as episodic memories.
+4. All remaining sentences become semantic entries.

 ```python
 from addons.memory_constructor import ingest_biography